r1chardj0n3s/parse/README.rst

 **Version history (in brief)**:

+- 1.1.6 add "e" and "g" field types; removed redundant "h" and "X";
+  removed need for explicit "#".
 - 1.1.5 accept textual dates in more places; Result now holds match span positions.
 - 1.1.4 fixes to some int type conversion; implemented "=" alignment; added